Women and Planning in the UK Conference

 Over recent years there has been a reinvigoration of interest in women in planning in the UK.
 In 2012 the Women in Planning and Urbanistas networks were founded, focusing on increasing women’s voices within planning and broader urban concerns.
 More recently, the RTPI launched its online gender and planning ‘one stop shop’, whilst The Planner magazine launched its annual ‘Women of Influence’ listing.
 The impact of gender mainstreaming on planning continues to be of interest (Roberts and Sanchez de Madriaga, 2013; Sanchez de Madriaga and Neuman, 2016).
 Indeed, in November 2018 the RTPI published a diversity vision statement (re)highlighting relevance to the profession.
 It is in this context that an exploration of women and planning is timely.

-This conference seeks to develop a conversation between academics and practitioners, and those in-between, and to develop a network of those interested in women and planning in the UK.
 The conference programme will include keynote talks, paper presentations and panel discussions.
 There will also be space in the programme for conversation and discussion from all participants.

 Keynote speakers include: